 From time to time we may provide access to other services through our websites or request feedback in survey linked to through our website.
 Where these involve the collection of personal information, we will provide you with a specific Privacy Notice at the point of service or we may update this Policy.

-The FSA treats the security of your information very seriously.
-The majority of the personal data we process is held on our systems in the UK or EEA in accordance with our Information Security Standards and Policies and all our staff get regular training about how to keep information safe.
+We treat the security of your information very seriously and only process it in accordance with our Information Security Standards and Policies.
+All our staff get regular mandatory training about how to handle information properly and keep it safe.

-For financial, organisational or technical reasons, we may, on occasion, decide to engage third parties to process data on our behalf.
-We will not transfer your personal information to any such third party unless we are satisfied that they are able to provide an adequate level of protection in respect of your personal information.
-We take steps to ensure that these organisations have in place suitable technical and organisational safeguards either through the agreements we hold with them or by confirming they operate in accordance with the EU-U.S. Privacy Shield Framework.
+For financial, organisational or technical reasons, we may engage third parties to process data on our behalf.
+We will not share your personal information with any such third party unless we are satisfied that they are able to provide an adequate level of protection in respect of your personal information.
+We do this by taking steps to ensure that these organisations have in place suitable technical and organisational safeguards either through contracts or agreements we hold with them and/or by obtaining robust assurances from them that they operate in accordance with the UK GDPR.

-The FSA works closely with Local Authorities and Other Competent Authorities, Government Agencies and Industry Bodies both within and outside the UK and has broad powers to share information with those organisations where it is proportionate and necessary to meeting its objectives.
+We also work closely with Local Authorities and Other Competent Authorities, Government Agencies and Industry Bodies both within and outside the UK and have broad powers to share information with those organisations where it is proportionate and necessary to meet our objectives.
 We will only share information where we have a legal basis to do so.

 - request that we erase any personal data held about you